joshbegley/nyt-latest/README.md

 `Kamala Harris`\
 https://nytimes.com/live/2024/10/29/us/harris-trump-election/heres-the-latest-on-the-presidential-race

-**Election Live Updates: Harris Plans Closing Pitch as Trump Faces Rally Fallout**\
+**Election Live Updates: Harris to Speak at Ellipse as Trump Faces Rally Fallout**\
 `Vice President Kamala Harris will use the site of Donald J. Trump’s Jan.
-6 speech to help make her closing argument.
+6 speech to help make her closing argument on Tuesday.
 The former president will campaign in Pennsylvania.`\
 https://nytimes.com/live/2024/10/29/us/harris-trump-election